-Jane Gull on Stephen Brandon: 'I just got to spend a lot of time with him and bring elements of his personality to the character.'
+Jane Gull on Steven Brandon: 'I just got to spend a lot of time with him and bring elements of his personality to the character.'
 Photo: Courtesy of EIFF

 Gull’s film – scripted by Duncan Paveling – is her feature debut, and though she wrote all but one of her short film scripts herself, she welcomed the opportunity to work with a writer.

 “I think it’s better when a project has two heads,” she tells me when I catch up with her after the film’s world premiere at Edinburgh International Film Festival.

 She adds: “I’ve been involved in the project since the initial idea.
 Duncan, the writer, has always in involved me in all the drafts and that really helped, I think.”

 The portrayal of Down’s syndrome in the film – or, more specifically, the fact that Luke was born with the disorder isn’t dwelt upon – comes as a breath of fresh air in a film landscape littered with stereotypes, especially as he is the lead character of the film and we, the audience view things from his perspective.